 Available 24 hours a day to provide confidential emotional support for people experiencing feelings of distress and finding it difficult to cope.

-Help with our anxiety disorders research
+Help with our anxiety research

-The National Centre for Mental Health (NCMH) is working to better understand mental health problems including anxiety disorders.
+We are working to better understand mental health problems including anxiety.
 The aim of our research is to improve diagnosis, treatment and support for the future.

-But to do this, we need your help.
+But to do this we need your help.